 You may register to vote if you are at least 18 years of age, a citizen of the United States, a legal resident of the State of Florida and a legal resident of the county in which you seek to be registered.
-For Voter Residency Guidelines in Florida, click here.
+Please contact our office for a copy of Voter Residency Guidelines in Florida.

 You may also pre-register on or after your sixteenth (16th) birthday, and may vote in any election occurring on or after your 18th birthday.